 [a] Hebrew does not have thirty. [b] Masoretic Text does not have forty-

 Different Bible translations have different numbers in verse 1, where NIV has 30 and 42.
-If one translates it very literally, the text says "Saul was the son of year".
+If translated very literally, the text says, “Saul was the son of year”.
 The number is missing in the Hebrew text but is found in some Greek manuscripts.
-In Acts 13:21 Paul says "Then the people asked for a king, and he gave them Saul son of Kish, of the tribe of Benjamin, who ruled forty years."
+In Acts 13:21 Paul says, "Then the people asked for a king, and he gave them Saul son of Kish, of the tribe of Benjamin, who ruled forty years."